MerosCrypto/Meros/docs/Protocol/Handshake.md

 # Handshake

-`Handshake` is a dual purpose message. sent when two nodes first connect and as a keep-alive message which returns the other node's block height.
+`Handshake` is a dual purpose message. sent when two nodes first connect and as a keep-alive message which returns the other node's Blockchain's height.
 It has a message length of six bytes, with the first byte being the network ID, the second byte being the protocol ID, and the next four bytes being the local Blockchain height.

 ### Violations in Meros